alumbreras/alumbreras.github.io.src/drafts/2015-01-14-Podemitas_motifs.markdown

 <img src="../images/2016-01-15-motifs_1_4.png" width="300px">
 </p>

 We can play the the spacial and the temporal radius.
-Let's see what happens if we set both radius to $4$:
+Let's see what happens if we set both radius to $4$.
+And to make it more fun (and more fine-grained), we will also put a color on the root post:

 <p align="center">
 <img src="../images/2016-01-15-motifs_4_4.png" width="300px">
 </p>

-(**Question**: how come the single node is the most frequent?)
+(**Question**: how come the single node is the most frequent?
+How is it possible to have no neighbors at all?
+Or what might be wrong?)

 The next week we will clusters users based on their tendance to have each of the neighborhoods.